AbhijeetSalunkhe/AGM-MEAN-TEST/README.md

 ## PS1: Virtual Coffee Shop (Full Stack)

-#### Task 1: Inventory Management REST API (NestJS)
+#### Task 1: Inventory Management REST API

 **Objective**:
-Create a RESTful API with NestJS to manage a coffee shop's inventory.
+Create a RESTful API to manage a coffee shop's inventory.
 The coffee shop sells different types of coffee and also offers add-ons like milk, sugar, and flavors.

 **Requirements**: